NVIDIA/FasterTransformer/docs/swin_guide.md

 (When `int8_mode=1`, all GEMMs are INT8-in-INT8-out.
 When `int8_mode=2`, GEMM of all `fc2` layers and `patchMerge` are relaxed to INT8-in-INT32-out, while other GEMMs keep INT8-I/O. )

-If you want to insists on using `--int8-mode 1` for LARGE model (because speed of mode=1 is much faster), we recommend using QAT to finetune paramters of LARGE checkpoint.
+If you want to insists on using `--int8-mode 1` for LARGE model (because speed of mode=1 is much faster), we recommend using QAT to finetune parameters of LARGE checkpoint.

 2. Run test
 ```bash